auanasgheps/snapraid-aio-script/README.md

 If you want to use this script on OMV, don't worry about the section _Diff Script Settings_ in the main page of the SnapRAID plugin.
 These settings only apply to the plugin built-in script.
 Also don't forget to remove from scheduling the built-in script.

 1. Install markdown `apt install python-markdown`.
 You can skip this step since the script will check and install it for you.
-2. Download config file and script, to be placed wherever you prefer e.g. `/usr/sbin/snapraid`
+2. Download the zip and extract wherever you prefer e.g. `/usr/sbin/snapraid`
 3. Give executable rights to the main script - `chmod +x snapraid-aio-script.sh`
 4. Edit the config file and add your email address at line 9
 5. Make other changes to the config file as required